Journal of Digestive Diseases

 Tables should be self-contained and complement, but not duplicate, information contained in the text.
 Number tables consecutively in the text in Arabic numerals.
-Type tables on a separate sheet in double-spacing with the legend above.
+Type tables on a separate page with the legend above.
 Legends should be concise but comprehensive – the table, legend and footnotes must be understandable without reference to the text.
 Vertical lines should not be used to separate columns.
 Column headings should be brief, with units of measurement in parentheses; all abbreviations must be defined in footnotes.
-Footnote symbols †, ‡, §, ¶, should be used (in that order) and *, **, *** should be reserved for P-values.
+Footnote symbols: †, ‡, §, ¶, should be used (in that order) and *, **, *** should be reserved for P-values.
 Statistical measures such as SD or SEM should be identified in the headings.
-If tables have been reproduced from another source, a letter from the copyright holder, stating authorization to reproduce the table, must be sent to the Editorial Office with the manuscript.

 Type figure legends on a separate sheet in double-spacing.
 Legends should be concise but comprehensive - the figure and its legend must be understandable without reference to the text.
 Include definitions of any symbols used and define/explain all abbreviations and units of measurement.
 If figures have been reproduced from another source, a letter from the copyright holder, stating authorization to reproduce the figure, must be sent to the Editorial Office with the manuscript.